vivake/financial-analyst/README.md

 2. Set up environment variables in .env and configure .gitignore.
 3. Implement configuration management via config/config.py.
 4. Implement database connection classes for SQL and vector databases.
-5. Set up data handling and preprocessing logic for SEC filings.
+5. Set up data handling and preprocessing logic for raw data
 6. Implement embedding generation using FinBERT.
 7. Handle query parsing and routing in the query handler module.
 8. Integrate all modules in main.py and run the system.